epurpur/Darden_IntroToPython/README.md

     - Mobile application development
 * Python is general purpose (it is not optimized for performance in one specific area)
     - Python is like a Honda CR-V (I drive a CR-V).
 It does it all.
-        - If you are a construction worker, you might need a truck to haul tools and materials
+        - If you are a construction worker, you need a truck to haul tools and materials
         - If you are a race car driver, you need a sports car